-Petrogas is proposing to remove the existing timber Pier that has served as a loading facility since 1965 and replace it with a new structure that meets current industry best practices.
-The activity includes vibratory removal of existing timber piles and installation of steel piles by both vibratory and impact driving.
-In-water construction would occur for 17 days, which would occur intermittently between August 1, 2024 and October 31, 2024.
-Take of marine mammals is anticipated to occur due to vibratory pile removal as well as impact and vibratory pile installation.
+Phillips 66 is proposing to modernize the existing timber loading dock and replace it with a stronger structure that meets current industry best practices.
+The activity includes installation of steel piles by vibratory driving, and pile removal using an underwater chainsaw or cutting torch.

+In-water pile installation construction would occur for 35 days, which would occur intermittently between approximately August 1, 2024 and October 31, 2024.
+Take of marine mammals is anticipated to occur due to vibratory pile installation.
+Removal of all piles is expected to take up to 66 days for underwater pile cutting with a chainsaw.
+Take of marine mammals is not anticipated to occur due to pile removal.